Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: System Design and Data Collection

 \subsection{System Design}

-Aiming at the problem of dim object detection in aerial images under few-shot conditions, we propose a brain-eye-computer based object detection system.
+To address dim object detection in aerial images under few-shot conditions, we propose a brain-eye-computer based object detection system.
 As shown in Fig.~\ref{figurelabel4}, the system is designed according to EEG, vision, and eye movement properties.
 Firstly, the computer processes the image data through the feature extractor and the region proposal network (RPN) to obtain the image with the pre-detection box (see Section~\ref{seq32}).
-Subsequently, this part of the image is presented in the display screen through the eye-tracking-based slow serial visual presentation (ESSVP) paradigm (see Section~\ref{seq33}), which in turn induces the subject to generate the corresponding EEG signals.
+Subsequently, this part of the image is presented on the display screen through the eye-tracking-based slow serial visual presentation (ESSVP) paradigm (see Section~\ref{seq33}), which in turn induces the subject to generate the corresponding EEG signals.
 Through the real-time eye movement data recorded by the eye tracker and the time-stamp synchronization signal of the trigger box, the computer simultaneously extracts the EEG data recorded by the EEG cap and the image of the subject's attention area at the corresponding time.
-After that, the paired data will be preprocessed, and recognized by the proposed AMBOKD method (see Section~\ref{seq4}) .
-Finally, according to the eye movement data, the position of the target image in the original image is found for target localization, so as to relize the target detection task.
+The paired data is then preprocessed and analyzed using the proposed AMBOKD method (see Section~\ref{seq4}).
+Finally, using eye movement data, the target’s position in the original image is identified to achieve target detection.